Amansdfg/JWT/README.md

 # ChatGram

-ChatGram is a social networking platform that allows users to chat, share posts, and connect with friends in real time.
+ChatGram is a social networking platform that allows users to chat, share posts, and connect with friends in real-time.
 The application is built using Java Spring for the backend, React for the frontend, and utilizes PostgreSQL as the database.
 It also features JWT authorization for secure user authentication and WebSocket for real-time messaging.
+If a user forgets their password, they can reset it through an email link sent by the server, ensuring enhanced security.

 ## Features

-- **User Authentication**: Secure authentication using JWT (JSON Web Tokens).
+- **User Authentication:** Secure authentication using JWT (JSON Web Tokens).
+- **Password Reset:** Users can reset their passwords via a secure email link.
-- **Real-Time Chat**: Instant messaging through WebSocket.
+- **Real-Time Chat:** Instant messaging through WebSocket.
-- **Post Management**: Create, read, update, and delete posts.
+- **Post Management:** Create, read, update, and delete posts.
-- **Friend Connections**: Connect with other users and manage your friend list.
+- **Friend Connections:** Connect with other users and manage your friend list.
-- **Responsive Design**: Fully responsive design for an optimal user experience on all devices.
+- **Responsive Design:** Fully responsive design for an optimal user experience on all devices.

 ## Tech Stack

-- **Backend**: Java Spring
+- **Backend:** Java Spring
-- **Frontend**: JavaScript (React)
+- **Frontend:** JavaScript (React)
-- **Database**: PostgreSQL
+- **Database:** PostgreSQL
-- **Authentication**: JWT (JSON Web Tokens)
+- **Authentication:** JWT (JSON Web Tokens)
-- **Real-Time Communication**: WebSocket
+- **Real-Time Communication:** WebSocket

 ## Installation